Osteino/Osteino/README.md

-### Hello everyone, I'm Osteino,
+### Hello, I'm Osteino,

+- 💬 I work on Shopify projects and web developments
-- 🔭 Currently working on Shopify Projects
+- 🔭 I'm currently building Shopify stores
 - 🌱 I use HTML CSS and JavaScript
 - 💬 Ask me about Shopify Store setup
-- 📫 How to reach me:
+- 📫 You can reach me at brysck@workmail.com